-- 3. Students in hallways will be immediately placed in their classroom.
-All windows/doors will be shut and locked and shades pulled at this time.
-Classroom teachers will retain students in their classroom and continue classroom activities.
+"This is a lockdown.
+Lockdown procedures need to be implemented at this time."
+All staff members are expected to remain calm as your actions will be mirrored by students. - 3.
+Students in hallways will be immediately placed in their classroom.
+All windows/doors will be shut and locked and shades pulled.
+Classroom teachers will retain students in their classroom and continue regular classroom activities.
 Students and staff should move away from door and window visibility. - 4.
 Students outside will be routed to a designated safe area. - 5.
 During a lockdown, students in the gym (during lunch/physical education class) will be safely escorted to the music classroom under the supervision of at least one staff member. - 6.
 Classroom teachers will take attendance in their room to ensure that all students are accounted for.
 If students are missing from the classroom, the office should be contacted immediately in order to help locate those students.
-Doors and windows should be kept closed once secured, all bells ignored, and no one will leave the classroom during a lockdown until an all clear announcement comes from the office. - 7.
-School employees are directed to take self-protective action as well, which includes staying out of the halls and locking office doors.
+Doors and windows should be kept closed once secured, all bells ignored, and no one will leave the classroom during a lockdown until an all clear announcement comes from the office.

+7. School employees are directed to take self-protective action as well, which includes staying out of the halls and locking office doors.
 Unless otherwise assigned, all professional and support personnel are responsible for ensuring their own safety and the safety of any students of which they have charge.